Originally published October 7, 2019 and updated February 22, 2023.

 If you need to declutter your garage, your messy garage, you are not alone.
 This is a common decluttering challenge for families.
-It doesn’t have to be a daunting task when you use the free printable checklist below and follow these 10 tips.
-Let’s jump in and get started.
+It doesn’t have to be a daunting task when you use the free printable checklist below and follow these 40+ tips.
+These tips also the best way for decluttering a storage unit.

 How to Declutter a Messy Garage